-- The main power supply (batteries, battery switches). - The switches and circuit breakers on the line. - the relevant electrical unit.
+- The main power supply (batteries, battery switches). - The switches and circuit breakers on the line. - the relevant electrical unit. - The circuit breakers can be put back on by turning on the relevant device switch on the wheelhouse panel.

 ELECTRICAL CIRCUIT, 12 V